SolaceLabs/solace-integration-guides/docs/_guides/apamajms.md

 #### Configuring Client Usernames & Profiles

-This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace Message Broker.
+This section outlines how to update the default client-profile and how to create a client username for connecting to the Solace Event Broker.
 For the client-profile, it is important to enable guaranteed messaging for JMS messaging and transacted sessions if using transactions.

-The chosen client username of "apama_user" will be required by the Apama when connecting to the Solace Message Broker.
+The chosen client username of "apama_user" will be required by the Apama when connecting to the Solace Event Broker.

 ```
 (config)# client-profile default message-vpn apama